tanweijie123/tp/docs/UserGuide.md

 ### 3.1.5 Exiting the program : `exit`

 You can exit the program using the `exit` command.
+Your data is saved automatically.

 Format: `exit`